 The advent of competitive wholesale markets places different incentives upon all participants in the wholesale electric industry.
 Parties are actively competing with each other on price.
 Market participants no longer have the capability to merely “pass through” unforeseen costs to rate ratepayers.
 In a single control area, ISO environment, the traditional method of burdening individual control areas (today QSEs) to dispatch units to meet real-time load requirements is no longer an appropriate operating mechanism to resolve real-time dispatch requirements or an appropriate market mechanism to recover such costs.
 Market participants must be able to trade energy as close as possible to real-time so that energy prices reflect the true system demands.

 Recently, three things have changed.
 First, the complexity of bilateral arrangements has increased as third party power merchants, and independent trading houses began to compete with generators to provide services to LSEs.
 For example, power is now traded across the country both physically and financially; derivatives and other risk management techniques such as options are now also commonplace.
 The actual scheduling of these products can and does affect real time power flows.
 Second, the technology that allows real time monitoring and reliability assessment has improved dramatically.
-And third, in recognition of the increasingly complex nature of power trading, to facilitate third party entry and incent non-discriminatory practices, ISO’s have been tasked with maintaining real time reliability across regions rather than leaving this task to LSEs.
+And third, unbundling of services have caused changes in the market structure where today more parties are associated with a single transaction.
+In recognition of the increasingly complex nature of the market, to facilitate third party entry and fosternon-discriminatory practices, ISO’s have been tasked with maintaining real time reliability across regions rather than leaving this task to LSEs.

 These recent changes now directly challenge the relevance of more traditional practices.
 In fact, as this paper will demonstrate, the complexity inherent in regional reliability assessment and dispatch cannot be mitigated by market design.
 Dispatch rules that force participants to submit balanced schedules on a day-ahead basis, or effectively bilaterally contract with counter parties, are unnecessary and may limit the ability of the ISO to maintain reliability and effectively reduce market efficiency.
-Enron advocates for the outright elimination of day ahead balanced schedule requirements, and other impediments, that restrict trading flexibility.
+Enron advocates for the outright elimination of day ahead balanced schedule requirements, and other impediments, that restrict market flexibility.
 The benefits to the public will be reduced wholesale market costs for parties procuring directly from that market and an electric system at least as reliable as today.

 Actual Real-Time Dispatch and Day-Ahead Schedules